KunalSingh84/Paper-Intelligence-Agent-using-Agentic-AI/Docs/architecture.md

 ## Why This Structure

 - **Retrieval is separated from enrichment** so any of the 4 tools can reuse the same search logic without duplicating FAISS query code.
-- **Hybrid NER runs on cleaned abstract text**, not the raw query — this was a deliberate change from the original rule-based-only system, which only tagged entities in the user's query, not the actual paper content.
+- **Hybrid NER runs on cleaned abstract text**, not the raw query — this ensures entities are detected in actual paper content, not just user input.
 - **The agent layer is a thin decision layer** — it doesn't contain business logic itself, it only routes to the correct tool and passes the result to the LLM for final synthesis.
 This keeps each tool independently testable.